 If your parental rights are terminated, this means that you will have no legal relationship with your child any longer.
 Most significantly, this means that your ability to make decisions for your child and care for your child will be illuminated, and you will have no formal relationship with them in the future.
 This is the worst-case scenario and something that you will want to prepare for to know how to avoid problems in the future.

 What to do if you are interested in adopting a child from a CPS case?

 Let's put the shoe on the other foot.
-Now that we have walked through the circumstances that may present themselves to terminate parental rights we can discuss what may occur if you are a person who is interested in adopting a child through the CPS process.
-Child Protective Services provides adoption services when a child in their care needs to be adopted or a judge appoints Child Protective Services to complete a social study when a child is put up for adoption in other circumstances.
-So, even if you are not planning on adopting a child who was involved in a CPS case, you still need to be aware of what CPS is and how they function.
+Now that we have walked through the circumstances that may present themselves to terminate parental rights, we can discuss what may occur if you are a person who is interested in adopting a child through the CPS process.
+Child Protective Services provides adoption services when a child in their care needs to be adopted, or a judge appoints Child Protective Services to complete a social study when a child is put up for adoption in other circumstances.
+So, even if you are not planning on adopting a child involved in a CPS case, you still need to be aware of what CPS is and how they function.